Ben-Ganon/Obsidian_Olympus_DnD/General/The Plot.md

 #### Phase 1:
 The Heroes must make their way to Delphi to receive the Oracles quest and blessing.
-Unbeknowst to them the Cult of the Bull have poisoned the oracle, giving Taurus a peek into the future.
+Unbeknownst to them the Cult of the Bull have poisoned the oracle, giving Taurus a peek into the future.
-The Heroes must kill Aphelios second in command, Selena, who has been controlling the oracle for a few months now
+The Heroes must kill Aphelios second in command, Selena, who has been controlling the oracle for a few months now.
+After Selena has been defeated, the heroes will receive [[The prophecy from the Oracle]]

 ##### Phase 2: